 Please note that this guide describes replication to a local target host located in the same network.
 To learn about replicating offsite, see Veeam Backup & Replication User Guide.

-To replicate a VM:
+To replicate a VM, perform the following steps.

 You can replicate individual VMs or VM containers: Hyper-V hosts, clusters, SCVMM and so on.
 Jobs with VM containers are dynamic in nature: if a new VM is added to the container after the replication job is created, the job is automatically updated to include the new VM.